MicrosoftDocs/azure-docs/articles/devops-project/azure-devops-project-cosmos-db.md

 1. Exit the Azure configuration area, and then select **Done**.

-1. The process completes after a few minutes.
+1. The process finishes after a few minutes.
 A sample Node.js app is set up in a Git repo in your Azure DevOps organization.
-Then, Azure Cosmos DB, App Service, App Service plan, and Application Insights resources are created, as well as a CI-CD pipeline.
+Then, Azure Cosmos DB, App Service, App Service plan, and Application Insights resources are created, as well as a CI/CD pipeline.
 Your app is then deployed to Azure.

-   After all these processes complete, the Azure DevOps Project dashboard displays in the Azure portal.
+   After all these processes finish, the Azure DevOps Project dashboard displays in the Azure portal.
 You can also go to the DevOps Projects dashboard directly from **All resources** in the Azure portal.

-   This dashboard provides visibility into your Azure DevOps code repository, your CI-CD pipeline, and your Azure Cosmos DB.
-You can configure additional CI-CD options in your Azure DevOps pipeline.
+   This dashboard provides visibility into your Azure DevOps code repository, your CI/CD pipeline, and your Azure Cosmos DB.
+You can configure additional CI/CD options in your Azure DevOps pipeline.
 On the right side of the dashboard, select **Azure Cosmos DB** to view these options.

 ## Examine the Azure Cosmos DB